EthanNorton/About-Me-/README.md

 ## So, what would my dream job be?
  ## At the moment, I would like to work on BNB chain and grow the chain from the bottom and maintain balance.
 Also, to enhance and support artists to grow the chain.
+  ## Also, I would like a lifelong role working under CZ.
+I imagine Binance is very flexible and I would like to support the company.
+I am actively applying for a job there.
   ## What does that mean?
    ## I would like to contribute to risk mitigation and economic empowerment in both the short and long run, with a minimally biased viewpoint.